AudioMoG: Guiding Audio Generation with Mixture-of-Guidance: Introduction

-While these guidance methods are advantageous over unguided diffusion sampling, they usually strengthen the generation direction with a single guiding principle, \textit{e.g.}, condition alignment in CFG and score accuracy in AG.
-It remains underexplored if stronger generation results can be achieved by mixing distinctive guidance methods, while maintaining inference efficiency.
-In this work, we explore enriching the composition of the guidance method and present a mixture-of-guidance framework, named AudioMoG, to simultaneously consider distinctive guiding principles rather than depend solely on one of them.
-Firstly, we revisit the design of guidance strategies in audio generation, where we analyze the behaviors and limitations of the widely-used CFG and recent AG, respectively.
+In this work, we first revisit the design of guidance strategies in audio generation, where we analyze the behaviors and limitations of the widely-used CFG and recent AG, respectively.
 We demonstrate that, CFG enhances synthesis quality through an entangled effect of score correction and condition alignment amplification, which complicates independent control over quality and diversity—particularly as improvements in the unconditional model diminish the correction signal.
-In comparison, AG employs a weaker conditional model to isolate the score correction effect, achieving more accurate score estimation to enable quality improvements, though its effectiveness can be sensitive to the choice of the weak model~\citep{karras2024guiding,lee2024etta}.
+In contrast, AG employs a weaker conditional model to isolate the score correction effect, enabling quality improvements without compromising diversity, though its effectiveness can be sensitive to the choice of the weak model.